-Gabrielle Levin is an associate in the New York office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s Litigation, and Antitrust and Trade Regulation Practice Groups.
-Ms. Levin is a member of Gibson Dunn’s Diversity Committee.
+Gabrielle Levin is a senior litigation associate in the New York office of Gibson, Dunn & Crutcher.
+She is a member of Gibson Dunn’s Securities Litigation Practice and Labor and Employment Practice groups.

 Ms. Levin also has significant experience representing media, technology and entertainment companies in a wide array of matters, including government investigations, intellectual property litigation (copyright, trademark, right of publicity, and trade secret), and privacy and defamation cases.
 She is currently representing a major digital download service provider in a number of copyright infringement actions relating to music licenses.

 Ms. Levin graduated from the University of Pennsylvania Law School in 2006, where she was an Editor of the Law Review, and received her Bachelor of Arts in Political Science from the University of Pennsylvania in 2002.